 If you don’t already have a Google Pay Singapore account (it’s available for both Android and Apple devices), you can get S$5 free when you sign up via the link below and make a payment of at least S$10 (just send money to a friend or family member).

-Google has extended its current campaign till end August, allowing you to earn up to S$50 just by sending money to friends and family.
+Google has extended its current campaign till 21 September, allowing you to earn up to S$50 just by sending money to friends and family.

 Google Pay’s latest scratch card promotion

 From now till 21 September 2020, Google Pay Singapore users who make a qualifying payment of at least S$10 or more will receive a scratch card worth up to S$50.

 Qualifying payments include P2P money transfers, in-store tap & pay payments (excluding transit) with Google Pay, or food pickup orders made using the Google Pay app.